 - Reducing cholesterol.
 Buckwheat honey was found to help reduce cholesterol levels in the blood, which can help heart health and even lower high blood pressure.

 - Soothing cough.
-One study specifically looked at using buckwheat honey as a treatment for nighttime coughs in children due to respiratory infections, like colds.
+One specifically looked at using buckwheat honey as a treatment for nighttime coughs in children due to respiratory infections, like colds.
 The study found that buckwheat honey was more effective than over-the-counter cough medicine.

 How you use buckwheat honey will depend on what you’re trying to treat.